eugenioenko/interpreter/readme.md

 ### > [Try it out in playground!](https://eugenioenko.github.io/interpreter/)

 ## collaboration
 This project is designed with fun and discovery in mind.
-Typescript transpiles to javascript making this interpreter be almost a js like language interpreter running on js.
+Typescript transpile to javascript making this interpreter be almost a js like language interpreter running on js.

-If you want to have some fun with it, implement an interesting feature,  tried it out and noticed an anoying bug,  or just have a question: please contact me and I'll answer asap.
+If you want to have some fun with it, implement an interesting feature,  tried it out and noticed an annoying bug,  or just have a question: please contact me and I'll answer asap.
 Pull requests are very welcome.

 ### thanks and kudos
 to @munificent for publishing the book on [lox interpreter](http://www.craftinginterpreters.com/)